 Grain silos are located down in the hollow next to the food supermarket.

 The town BBQ restaurant is down there as well, its smoker parked in front leaking wondrous aroma throughout town.
 But I chose to eat at a smaller place on Main Avenue.
 I saw the name — the Yakety Yak Diner — and I couldn’t resist.

-After lunch I took photos of the buildings near the main intersection.
-Near that corner I found two Civil War murals.
-One painting showed a Confederate officer seated on a tree stump assiduously reading the Bible before battle.
+After lunch, I took photos of the buildings near the main intersection.
+Near that corner, I found two Civil War murals.
+One painting showed a Confederate officer seated on a tree stump assiduously reading the Bible before the battle.

 The other mural showed Union horsemen and foot soldiers rushing into the fray of battle.

 Though the Confederate is shown reading the Bible, one would be mistaken in believing that the Soldiers in Gray were more religious than the Soldiers in Blue.
 As Lincoln said in his Second Inaugural Address 151 years to the day before my visit to this battle site:

 Both read the same Bible, and pray to the same God; and each invokes His aid against the other.
 It may seem strange that any men should dare to ask a just God’s assistance in wringing their bread from the sweat of other men’s faces; but let us judge not that we be not judged.
 The prayers of both could not be answered; that of neither has been answered fully.President Abraham Lincoln, Second Inaugural Address, March 4, 1865

 Later on, I saw an old bearded man in an old brown hat sitting on the steps of the old bank building (now the county Historical Society).
 He looked exactly like the Confederate officer in the mural.
 I surreptitiously took a photo of the good fellow and felt as if I had stolen a gem.